s3alfisc/wildrwolf/cran-comments.md

 used if the example is not executable due to some missing software, missing API keys, ...
 So, please use \donttest{}.
 Done.
 Though, note that the example runs for a very long time.

+* Multiple minor design changes to the package.

+Checked again on github actions and win-devel.

 ## wildrwolf 0.5